Sandy City - A Community of Citizen Volunteers

 The typical time commitment needed is one (1) evening (sometimes two (2) per month.

-Please contact the Sandy City Council Office at 801-568-7141.
+Please fill out the online application, or contact the Sandy City Council Office at 801-568-7141.
 When you call or when we speak to you, we will invite you to complete a brief application describing your interests and background, and the committee or area and projects which are of interest to you.

 Thank you for expressing an interest in volunteering to serve your City.
 Together, we can make a difference!